-Neil Cukier is the Data Editor of The Economist.
-From 2007 to 2012 he was the Japan business and finance correspondent, and before that, the paper's global technology correspondent based in London, where his work focused on innovation, intellectual property and Internet governance.
+Cukier is the Data Editor of The Economist.
+From 2007 to 2012 he was the Tokyo correspondent, and before that, the paper's technology correspondent in London, where his work focused on innovation, intellectual property and Internet governance.

-Previously, he was the technology editor of The Asian Wall Street
+Previously, Mr. Cukier was the technology editor of The Wall Street

-Journal in Hong Kong and a regular commentator on CNBC Asia.
+Journal Asia in Hong Kong and a regular commentator on CNBC Asia.
 Earlier still, he was the

 European Editor of Red Herring and worked at The International Herald Tribune in Paris.
 From

-2002 to 2004 Mr. Cukier was a research fellow at Harvard's Kennedy School of Government, working on the Internet and international relations.
+2002 to 2004 he was a research fellow at Harvard's Kennedy School of Government, working on the Internet and international relations.

 His writings have also